 Note: If the quilt is completed prior to the ceremony, it would provide a great backdrop for pictures of our veterans with their child(ren).

 Through this activity, we are able to integrate some social studies standards, ELA standards, music standards, AND art standards.
 Rather than glossing over these songs as part of a quick ceremony, they take on a deeper meaning for students as they sing.
-How do you integrate the arts for patriotic holidays?
+How do you integrate the arts integrated activity for patriotic holidays?
 Share it with us in the comments!